uniphil/trc-plaintext/TRC-2015-Executive-Summary.md

 Aboriginal peoples in Canada were not alone in the world when it came to being treated harshly by colonial authorities and settler governments.
 Historical abuses of Aboriginal peoples and the taking of Indigenous lands and resources throughout the world have been the subject of United Nations’ attention for many years.
-On September 13, 2007, after almost twenty-five years of debate and study, the United Nations (UN) adopted the =^Declaration on the Rights of Indigenous Peoples=.
+On September 13, 2007, after almost twenty-five years of debate and study, the United Nations (=|UN=United Nations=) adopted the =^Declaration on the Rights of Indigenous Peoples=.
 As a declaration, it calls upon member states to adopt and maintain its provisions as a set of “minimum standards for the survival, dignity and well-being of the indigenous peoples of the world.”[^8]

 The Commission concurs with the view of S.
-James Anaya, UN Special Rapporteur on the Rights of Indigenous Peoples, who observed,
+James Anaya, =|UN=United Nations= Special Rapporteur on the Rights of Indigenous Peoples, who observed,

 > It is perhaps best to understand the Declaration and the right of self-determination it affirms as instruments of reconciliation.
 Properly understood, self-determination is an animating force for efforts toward reconciliation—or, perhaps, more accurately, conciliation—with peoples that have suffered oppression at the hands of others.